 They must be cleaned with an aluminium oxide dressing stone before use, and again after each time you use them.
 By dressing them you reveal a fresh layer of diamonds each time, so they'll stay good as new for longer.

-Whilst more expensive than coated burs, they last far longer.
+Whilst more expensive than coated burs, sintered will last far longer.
 Once you've mastered your technique you might like to splash out on some of these as they are a nice addition to your glass engraving tool kit.

 Diamond High Speed FG Burrs

-FG Burrs have a 1.6mm shank so you'll need an adaptor to be able to use them in your rotary hand piece.
+FG Burrs have a 1.6mm (1/16") shank so you'll need an adaptor to be able to use them in your rotary handpiece.
 These burrs come in a variety of shapes, sizes and grits.
-Popular burrs in this range are the Extra Fine Flame burrs, great for detail and fine work, and Medium Oblate Spheroids which are large wheel shapes ideal for filling in large areas.
-Or try a mixed set of 5 with a few different shapes in.
+Popular burrs in this range are the Extra Fine Flame burrs, great for detail and fine work, and the ball burrs which are ideal for filling in large areas.
+Or why not try a mixed set of 6 with a few different shapes in?

 “These FG burs are very nice to use, I fit them into an adaptor so I can use them in my drill.
 They are lovely to use for detail, they carve well at slow speeds.
 The cut is clean, even on low quality glass” - Sandra Snaddon.
 Guild of Glass Engravers

 These Diamond Point Burrs will be good to have around if you want to do very fine line engraving such as hair, whiskers, fur or wispy tendrils.
 They're often referred to as Rats Tails and come in sizes such as 0.6mm, 0.8mm and 2.5mm.

 To see a full list of our diamond burrs including shapes such as Cylinder, Wheel, Disc, Flame, Bullet, Cone and Lens please click here.